ernzo/Dolphin-PowerActions/README.md

 	1.4 - Changed "Run in Konsole" command to execute in Terminal emulator, renamed it accordingly;
  	Execution Permission: Added auto window closing countdown.
 	1.5 - Changed "Run as Admin" command to execute in Terminal emulator.
+	1.6 - Updated XPermissions, "Run in Term" and "Run as Admin" to better handle special paths.